 Research and Development Team

-Monica Muñoz Martinez, primary investigator, Carnegie Fellow 2017-2019, is the Stanley J. Bernstein Assistant Professor of American Studies and Ethnic Studies at Brown University.
-Her book The Injustice Never Leaves You: Anti-Mexican Violence in Texas, will be published by Harvard University Press in Fall 2018.
-She is also a founding member of Refusing to Forget, an educational non-profit that calls for a public reckoning with anti-Mexican violence in Texas.
+Monica Muñoz Martinez, primary investigator, is an Associate Professor of History at the University of Texas at Austin.
+Her book The Injustice Never Leaves You: Anti-Mexican Violence in Texas (Harvard University Press, 2018) received six book awards.
+She is also a founding member of Refusing to Forget, an award-winning educational non-profit that brings public awareness to the long history of anti-Mexican violence in Texas.

 Jim McGrath, digital consultant, is a Postdoctoral Fellow in Digital Public Humanities at Brown University’s John Nicholas Brown Center for Public Humanities and Cultural Heritage.
 At Brown, he teaches courses in Digital Public Humanities and Digital Storytelling and supports initiatives like Mapping Violence and other digital projects.
 He’s on Twitter @JimMc_Grath.